alexwjj/alexwjj.github.io/docs/views/fe/deploy/vue_deploy.md

 ?
 What's the title of your project? blog
 ?
 What's the description of your project? 个人博客
 ?
 What's the author's name?
 Qiu Zhongrun
 ?
-What style do you want your home page to be?(Select afternoon-grocery, if you want to download alexWjj's '午后南杂') blog doc
+What style do you want your home page to be?(Select afternoon-grocery, if you want to download alexlxy's '午后南杂') blog doc
 ❯ afternoon-grocery